|Relevant SDG Targets |

 Freedom of association and the right to collective bargaining are the subject of two of ILO’s eight fundamental core conventions and constitute a central pillar of the ILO.
 They are an important contribution to the rights-based dimension of the 2030 Agenda.
 PO 2 (labour standards), PO 7 (compliance) and PO 10 (workers and employers) are of particular importance for the enforcement of the rights to organize and to bargain collectively, but all other policy outcomes must promote these rights within their respective sphere.

-Tripartite social dialogue is a pivotal element of the implementation strategy of C.87 and C.98 in that it strengthens the tripartite constituents’ capacity to engage in ILO standards-related processes both globally and at the country level, including follow-up on the comments of the supervisory system.
+Tripartite social dialogue is a pivotal element of the implementation strategy of C087 and C098 in that it strengthens the tripartite constituents’ capacity to engage in ILO standards-related processes both globally and at the country level, including follow-up on the comments of the supervisory system.

 The Declaration of Philadelphia reminds us that the right of collective bargaining is "fully applicable to all people everywhere"; moreover, SDG target 8.8. seeks to “protect labour rights of all workers, including migrant workers, particularly women migrants, and those in precarious employment”.
 However, one may encounter inequalities and discrimination at the country level, and the concerns and aspirations of marginalized groups must be duly taken into account when promoting the freedom of association and the right of collective bargaining.

-FUNDAMENTALS), which promotes Freedom of Association through development cooperation, and the International Labour Standards Department (NORMES), which supervises the application of Freedom of Association standards and principles, and provides technical assistance in this regard, including through the standards specialists in Decent Work Technical Teams.
+FUNDAMENTALS), which promotes Freedom of Association through development cooperation, and the International Labour Standards Department (NORMES), which provides secretarial support to the ILO supervisory bodies and technical assistance in this regard, including through the standards specialists in Decent Work Technical Teams.
 The work is further supported by the headquarter staff and field specialists of the Bureau for Employers' Activities (ACT/EMP) and the Bureau for Workers’ Activities (ACTRAV).
 Work on gender and collective bargaining is supported by the Gender, Equality and Diversity Branch (GED) and the Inclusive Labour Markets, Labour Relations and Working Conditions Branch (INWORK).
 In addition, the ILO experts working on technical cooperation projects related to collective bargaining add their expertise and capacity to the Office’s standard-related work.
 The International Training Centre, Turin, offers numerous courses related to international labour standards (see the updated list here).

 topic page and the Collective bargaining topic page.
 Publications on collective bargaining and labour relations can be accessed here.
 The ILO NORMLEX database provides information on the comments of the ILO supervisory bodies on the application of freedom of association standards and principles.